 The point appears to be that only passive scanning may take place so presumeably the sentences in question are referring to an ‘illegal’ active scan.
 It has to be assumed however, that such ‘illegal’ scans will take place and hence we need to specify what a STA does in this case.
 Clearly it returns a result code of NOT_SUPPORTED.
 So let’s just say that.

 Proposed resolution:

 REVISED

 At P1538L11, edit as follows:

-Active scanning is prohibited in some frequency bands and regulatory domains.
-The MAC of a STA
+NOTE: Active scanning is restricted in some frequency bands and regulatory domains.

-receiving an MLME-SCAN.request primitive shall use the regulatory domain information it has to process

-the request and shall return a result code of NOT_SUPPORTED to a request for any active scan if regulatory

-domain information indicates an active scan is illegal.
-Where regulations permit active scanning after certain

-conditions are met, the active scan shall proceed after those conditions are met.

 At P1538L65, edit as follows:

-The MAC of a STA receiving an MLME-START.request primitive shall use the regulatory domain

-information it has to process the request and shall return a result code of NOT_SUPPORTED to the request

-if regulatory domain information indicates starting the IBSS is illegal.
+NOTE: Starting an IBSS is restricted in some frequency bands and regulatory domains.